How does Credit Score Impact on Loan Approval?

 Here are some ways individuals can work towards enhancing their creditworthiness:

-6. Lengthen Credit History: The length of credit history also plays a role in determining creditworthiness.
-Maintaining old credit accounts and avoiding closing them, even if they are not being used frequently, can help increase the average age of your accounts and positively affect your credit score.
+6. Creditworthiness is determined in part by the length of credit history as well.
+Keeping old credit accounts and avoiding canceling them—even if they aren't used often—will assist in raising the average age of your accounts and improve your credit score

 Other factors that lenders consider in addition to credit score